pwittchen/dockerfiles-java/README.md

 usage
 -----

-go to the directory with desired Java version and:
+go to the directory with desired docker image and:

 - to build container, type `make build`
 - to run container with CLI, type `make cli`